 I asked my friend and co-founder of Naked, Alex McAulay, if he had the same experience.
 No question about it—he did.

 Over the years, I’ve come to enjoy the camaraderie between partners in a startup and the value of associating with incredible people.
 That is why Alex and I asked Karyna McLaren to join us in starting Kosan.
 Karyna had been an intern at Naked, then went on to achieve her masters in Fashion and Merchandising at RMIT in Australia.
 After all that she travelled the world.
 We admired her endless positivity, impeccable work ethic and “get shit done” mentality.

-So, we wrote a good old-fashioned business plan, Designed and created a backpack and later a Travel Dress as our Foundational products, did a couple successful Kickstarter campaigns, and becme one of the top 10 most successful apparel Kickstarter ever.
+So, we wrote a good old-fashioned business plan, designed and created a Travel Pack System and later a Travel Dress as our Foundational products, did a couple successful Kickstarter campaigns, and became one of the top 10 most successful apparel Kickstarter’s, ever.
 That was when we realized we were on the edge of a huge opportunity.
 We’re now developing a full range of clothing and products.

 Helping people prepare for travel, and connecting travellers and locals alike is at the core of what we do every day.
 Simply, our team believes that the more people who travel, the better off the world will be.
 Why?
 Because travel is fatal to prejudice, bigotry, intolerance and narrow-mindedness.
 Mark Twain’s words, not mine.
 So, from a practical standpoint, our contribution to travellers will be high-quality clothing, gear, inspiration, information and, most importantly: community.
 We want to help you go out and see the world and, also, to bring the world to you.
 But it doesn’t stop there.